 CAUSE OF ACTION: Grynberg has filed under seal several actions (under the False Claims Act) against the Enron companies and FGT, in the District of Colorado, for damages for mis-measurement of gas volumes and Btu content, resulting in lower royalties to the U.S. He also claims that the gas was sold by affiliates at large profits.

 STATUS: On April 9, 1999 DOJ declined to intervene in the Grynberg cases.
 MDL panel transferred the case to Wyoming (for pre-trial disposition) on October 20.
 Our answer, and our Motions to Dismiss under Rule 9(b) and 12(b)(6) were filed on November 19, 1999.
 Oral argument was held on March 17, 2000.
 On April 28, the Defendants served Grynberg with a Rule 11 Motion for Sanctions.
 A status conference was held on February 22nd however, the court did not rule on any of the "pending motions".
+On May 18, 2001, the Court denied Defendants’ Motion to Dismiss under Rules 9(b) and 12(b)(6).
+We will proceed with a Motion to Dismiss based on Grynberg not being the “Original Source” of the allegations.
+At this time, we are uncertain whether the Court will allow limited discovery on this issue.

 2. Grynberg v.
 Sonat, et al. (including FGT), Citrus Corp., and Citrus Interstate Pipeline Company (CV No. 97-2087, Sect C, Mag2, Eastern Dist.
 Louisiana) (Gibbs & Brun/Vinson & Elkins/etc.) (Holtzman) NOT REVISED